 We haven’t found any specific tours that follow the St. Patrick’s Trail in its entirety.
 However, there are some options.

-Or you can make your way to Downpatrick and take this good value 2-hour walking tour.
+Second, you can make your way to Downpatrick and take this good value 2-hour walking tour.

 Getting around Northern Ireland